FREE REPORT: BEST PLACES TO RETIRE

 Although you may want to move your appliances to Thailand, it is less expensive to purchase new ones once you arrive.
 Your money stretches farther in Thailand.
 Paying thousands of dollars to ship appliances is the least-preferred option.
 Moving goods to Thailand becomes much easier if you take stock of what you own, decide what you can replace at a lower cost, and pare down the goods you plan to ship.

 Likewise, moving a car to Thailand may not be a good choice.
 While you can ship a car to Thailand, the fees and duties for doing so can reach double the car’s value.
 If you plan to move there permanently, you can only import one used or new car.
-According to Thai Customs, to import a vehicle you will need these documents:

-Best Palces To Move In Thailand
+Best Places To Move In Thailand

 After emigrating to Thailand, if you are not sure where to move once you arrive, you should investigate well-known regions such as Chiang Mai, Bangkok, or Phuket.